GomezMunera/corumpage/_pages/contribute.md

 layout: default
 title: Contribute
 subtitle: Help us to improve
-excerpt: Contribute to Chulapa
+excerpt: Contribute to CORUM
 permalink: /contribute
 show_comments: true
 ---

 Any bug?
 Do you miss an interesting feature?
-Do you want to add your awesome skin to <span class="chulapa">Chulapa</span>?
+Do you want to add your awesome skin to <span class="chulapa">CORUM</span>?
 A typo on the docs?

 Please [open an issue](https://github.com/dieghernan/chulapa/issues/new/choose) or leave a comment.
 Some specific known issues or potential contributions you can help us with: